Seismic Data Interpolation via Denoising Diffusion Implicit Models with Coherence-corrected Resampling: Methodology

-Song \textit{et al.} \cite{song2021denoising} have proved that the objective function, i.e., Eq. (\ref{equ:l_simple}), ultimately used by DDPM is a special case of $L_{\mathrm{VLB}}^{\sigma}$ under certain conditions, which allows us to directly use the pre-trained DDPM model as a solution for new objectives.
-With the aforementioned theoretical foundation, sampling from this non-Markovian generative process is focused on constructing $\sigma$ to improve sample generation and reduce sample steps.
-Starting from Eq. (\ref{equ:ddim_q}), the sampling operation can be formulated as
+to ensure $q_\sigma\left(\boldsymbol{x}_t \mid \boldsymbol{x}_0\right)$ remains consistent with the form in Eq. (\ref{equ:q_t}).
+Sampling from this non-Markovian generative process is focused on constructing $\sigma$ to improve sample generation and reduce sample steps.
+Intuitively, the sampling operation can be formulated as